elyor0529/requests/README.md

 ```

-Alternatively, `select` can be used to poll channels asynchronously.
+`select` can be used to poll many channels asynchronously.

 ```go